lucee/lucee-docs/docs/03.reference/05.objects/array/sort/_arguments/locale_sensitive.md

-if true it does a locale sensitive sorting.
+if true, use locale sensitive sorting.